9 Incredible Wildlife Activities in New Zealand

 2. Seal swimming

 Fur seal colonies are mostly found on the South Island coast.
 While on land, seals are often grumpy when humans approach them (the Department of Conservation recommends to stand about 20-30m away), in the water is another story.
 In their element, seals are curious enough to swim around you and even so some underwater acrobats.
-Seal swimming with a certified guide is available in Kaikoura and Pour Knights Islands.
+Seal swimming with a certified guide is available in Kaikoura with Seal Swim Kaikoura and Poor Knights Islands.